MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 There are two Version history settings that admins can use to configure version limits for all new libraries created in their organization:

-### **Automatic Setting:**
+### Automatic Setting

 Automatic setting is recommended for optimized version storage.
-It combines the data recovery benefits that Version History offers while optimizing for its storage.
+It combines the data recovery benefits that Version history offers while optimizing for its storage.
 For admins, this setting offers the most optimal storage option without having to estimate the version count or age limits needed to meet the diversified need of their end users.

-### **Manual setting:**
+### Manual setting

 The manual setting allows admins to set count limits on the number of major versions or to set expiration and count limits.
 When this option is selected, the admins can configure it in the following ways: